Budhyant/practical_optimization/snopt.md

 #### 0/1
 This is the dream.
-Optimization finished and satisifed all prescribed tolerances.
+Optimization finished and satisfied all prescribed tolerances.

 #### 0/3
 Optimization finished, but could not achieve the prescribed optimality tolerance.